sbadecker/keyword_ranker/README.rst

 References
 ----------

-This package uses a Python implementation of the RAKE algorithm as mentiones in paper `Automatic keyword extraction from individual documents by Stuart Rose, Dave Engel, Nick Cramer and Wendy Cowley`_.
+| This package uses a Python implementation of the RAKE algorithm as
+  mentioned in paper `Automatic keyword extraction from individual documents by Stuart Rose, Dave Engel, Nick Cramer and Wendy Cowley`_.
-The original code included in rake.py can be found here: https://github.com/zelandiya/RAKE-tutorial.
+| The original code included in rake.py can be found here:
+  https://github.com/zelandiya/RAKE-tutorial.
 It has been extended by me to support lemmatization using WordNetLemmatizer from the NLTK.

 Versions of python this code is tested against
 ----------------------------------------------